pendle-finance/boros-documentation/Mechanics/Settlement.md

 # Settlement

-In Boros, settlement refers to position update when a trade happens (e.g. taker order, market order is filled) and the periodic floating payment.
+In Boros, settlement refers to position update when a trade happens (e.g. market order placed, limit order filled) and the periodic floating payment.

 ### Trade Settlement